bambora-na/dev.na.bambora.com/source/docs/guides/cutom_commissions_report.md

 ## Report Overview

-The Commissions Report is intended for our Partners to obtain an overview of their merchants as they progress through the boarding process.
+The Commissions Report is intended for our Partners to obtain an overview of their custom commission payouts.
-Partners can get information relating to merchants in their portfolio, including the account status, batch limits, as well as cards and features enabled.
+Partners can get information relating to commissions being paid or that have been paid.

 ## Report Columns